 I knew they had issues with the surrounding environment, but I had to figure out a way how to give them hope.
 This was my main concern.
 Without hope, they wouldn’t see the need to work and they wouldn’t be able to get passionate about any of their own ideas.

 Doing my research, I definitely tapped into my “network” of the people in Derry I knew.
-By that time I was recognized by many a citizen in the center (you try going around a small city with a smile plaster to your face, singing Disney songs, having small talk with everyone, and all that in a non-Derry accent – friends guaranteed instantly!) – people working at shops I did my shopping, coffee houses, my friends from work and the hiking club.
-I asked specifically about the history of this everpresent “duh” approach, I also wanted to find out how their kids react to the current world or the future.
+By that time I was recognized by many a citizen in the city center (you try going around a small city with a smile plastered on your face, singing Disney songs out loud, having small talk with everyone, and all that in a non-Derry accent – friends guaranteed instantly!) – people working at shops I did my shopping, coffee houses, my friends from work and the hiking club.
+I asked specifically about the history of this everpresent “whatever” approach, I also wanted to find out how their kids react to the current world or the future.

 Following netnography, I gathered information about what they say about their lives in social media, watched them behave around the city and react to social events.
 That alone was a great information source and made me realize that the approach had to be different as well.

 So I put my focus on finding out examples from cities and neighborhoods similar to Derry, created by kids.
 There were a few cases of how the kid beautified their spaces, how they started volunteering, one even about creating a mobile app to help people with disabilities.
 My idea was to link them with stories of the same proportions and keep telling them they’re in charge.
 During workshops, I guided them through exercises, but the decisions were obviously made by them alone.